krisgoswami/online-marketplace/README.md

 ## Marketplace App

-Settyl Marketplace is an online marketplace where users can browse for items, create an item to sell and buy items from other users.
+Settyl Marketplace is an online marketplace where users can browse for items, create an item to sell and buy items from other users. ***project not finished yet***

 ![Screenshot (85)](https://github.com/krisgoswami/online-marketplace/assets/91143716/223402d0-561b-435a-b0f1-0496fc82f199)